Shopping for a Healthy Mattress?

 Wool is a natural fire retardant but wool does burn.
 Most organic mattress makers claim wool pass fire barrier tests.
 We tested thick 20 ounce and even 30 ounce wools, both failed.
 We did not test any further since beyond this weight the surface of the mattress becomes very rigid and no longer comfortable.

-Key industry suppliers informed us that all manufacturers they know work with 10 ounce wool, backed with fire retardant fiber (boric acid) and promote the wool as the fire barrier.
-Most salespeople don't know this fact.
-Read our blog post on wool.
+Every supplier we contacted informed us, after a little a persistence, that all manufacturers they know work with 10 ounce wool backed with fire retardant fiber and promote the wool as the fire barrier.
+Most mattress salespeople don't know this.

 4) No Springs or Coils !!!!